bclemenzi/java-xml/README.md

 # java-xml
-Java-XML is Java library designed to help simplify the parsing of XML documents
+Java-XML is Java library designed to help simplify the building and parsing of XML documents

 Usage
 -----